← Back to 史記

 使

-Therefore the gentlemen return to emotion to harmonize their will; they compare kinds to complete their conduct.
-Wicked sounds and chaotic colors do not detain intelligence; licentious music abandons ritual and does not connect to heart methods; lazy, lax, heretical, deviant qi is not established in the body.
-Make ears, eyes, nose, mouth, heart, knowing, and hundred bodies all follow orderly correctness, to carry out their righteousness.
-Then express with sound and tone, pattern with zither and se, move with shield and axe, adorn with feather banners, follow with flute pipes.
-Arouse the supreme virtue light; move the four qi harmony; to manifest the ten thousand things principle.
-Therefore clear brightness imitates heaven; vast greatness imitates earth; beginning and end imitate the four seasons; circling imitates wind and rain.
-The five colors form patterns and are not chaotic; the eight winds follow laws and are not wicked; the hundred measures obtain numbers and have constancy.
-Small and great mutually complete; beginning and end mutually give birth; leading, following, clear, turbid alternating become the canons.
-Therefore when music proceeds, the relationships are clear; the ears and eyes are intelligent; the blood qi is peaceful; the winds are shifted and customs changed; all under heaven is peaceful.
-Therefore it is said: 'Music is joy.'
-Gentlemen take joy in obtaining their way; small people take joy in obtaining their desires.
-Using the way to control desires, then joyful but not chaotic.
-Using desires to forget the way, then confused and not joyful.
-Therefore gentlemen return to emotion to harmonize their will and broaden music to complete their teachings.
-When music proceeds and people face the square, virtue can be observed.
+Therefore, the gentleman returns to feeling in order to harmonize intention, and classifies things by kind in order to complete conduct.
+Wicked sounds and chaotic colors do not detain the mind; licentious music abandons ritual and does not reach the mind's ordering; slothful, lax, heretical, and deviant qi is not allowed into the body.
+Let the ears, eyes, nose, mouth, mind, and whole body all follow orderly correctness, and thereby carry out their righteousness.
+Then express it in sound and tone, pattern it with the zither and se, move it with shield and axe, adorn it with feather banners, and accompany it with flute and pipes.
+Thus, the radiance of supreme virtue is aroused, the harmony of the four qi is set in motion, and the principle of the ten thousand things is made manifest.
+Therefore, brightness and clarity imitate heaven; vastness imitates earth; beginning and end imitate the four seasons; and circling imitates wind and rain.
+The five colors form patterns without disorder; the eight winds follow the pitch-laws without corruption; the hundred measures obtain their numbers and remain constant.
+Small and great complete one another; beginning and end give birth to one another; leading and following, clear and turbid, alternate and become the canon.
+Therefore, when music is put into practice, relations are clarified, the ears and eyes are sharpened, the blood and qi are at peace, customs are transformed, and the realm is tranquil.
+Thus, the saying goes: “Music is joy.”
+The gentleman delights in obtaining the Way; the small man delights in obtaining his desires.
+If one uses the Way to control desire, one is joyful but not disordered.
+If one uses desire to forget the Way, one becomes deluded and no longer joyful.
+Therefore, the gentleman returns to feeling to harmonize intention, and broadens music to complete teaching.
+When music is put into practice and the people turn toward what is right, virtue can be observed.

 32

-Virtue is nature's beginning.
-Music is virtue's splendor.
-Metal, stone, silk, bamboo—these are music's instruments.
-Poetry speaks its will.
-Song chants its sound.
-Dance moves its appearance.
-The three originate from the heart; then music qi follows them.
-Therefore the emotion is deep and the culture is bright; the qi is abundant and transforms spirit; the harmony and obedience accumulate within and the splendor radiates outside.
-Only music cannot be faked.
+Virtue is the foremost expression of inborn nature.
+Music is the splendor of virtue.
+Metal, stone, silk, and bamboo are the instruments of music.
+Poetry gives voice to its intention.
+Song prolongs its sound.
+Dance moves its form.
+These three arise from the heart, and then music qi follows them.
+Therefore, when feeling is deep and pattern is bright, when qi is abundant and transforms into spirit, and when harmony and compliance accumulate within while splendor radiates outward, only music cannot be falsified.

 33